e2eSolutionArchitect/academy/bootcamp/terraform/readme.md

 ----------------------------

-## Training format & Important notes:
+## :pencil: Training format & Important notes:

-- Total 5 classes, each class length is 2 hours.
+- Total 5 classes, each class length is 1.5 hours.
 - The class schedule will be published to registered candidates before the program start date.
 - Classes may not be recorded.
 Please take notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.